True Spies Episode 39: The Money Spy

 JANOSH NEUMANN: He almost instantly called his friend who was kind of part of [a] border patrol and they check what's going on in the system and they found out that I had the flag on me, so it was almost impossible to cross the border and be undetected.

-JANOSH NEUMANN: My wife, she - I already mentioned she's a pretty smart person, and she booked and bought quite a few tickets, airplane tickets, all of at the same kind of time slot, plus minus like 30 minutes or 45 minutes in all major airports in Russia, in the Moscow area.
+JANOSH NEUMANN: My wife, she - I already mentioned she's a pretty smart person, and she booked and bought quite a few tickets, airplane tickets, all of at the same kind of time slot -plus or minus like 30 minutes or 45 minutes in all major airports in Russia - in the Moscow area.
 So some flights [were] booked as domestic from Moscow to St Petersburg, some flights [were] booked as international flights.

 NARRATOR: Now, if Russian intelligence were monitoring the Neumanns’ spending they wouldn’t be able to pinpoint the airport from which they planned to make their escape.
 But it wasn’t a zero-risk strategy.
 They still had to get to an airport.
 First, they needed to fall off the radar.
 That meant leaving home.
 Immediately.